rizqizyd/todo-list-app/README.md

 2. Install Project Dependencies
-Once inside the project directory, install the required dependencies using: npm install This command will read the package.json file and install all the dependencies listed there.
+Once inside the project directory, install the required dependencies using: npm install

 3. Start the Development Server
 To run the project, start the development server: npm start